-- PRIOR TO APPLICATION – your own hair must be freshly washed using the recommended shampoo.
-Human hair extensions should only be applied to immaculately clean, oil and product free hair.
+- BEFORE APPLICATION – your hair must be freshly washed using the recommended shampoo.
+Hair extensions should only be applied to immaculately clean, oil and product free hair.

-- HUMAN HAIR EXTENSIONS MUST BE KEPT CLEAN – wash regularly to prevent your bonds from becoming soft and shedding.
-If your scalp becomes oily one day after washing, then wash your hair daily.
-If your scalp becomes oily three days after washing, then wash your hair at least every three days.
-Even if your scalp does not become oily, it is recommended that you wash your hair extensions a minimum of every four days.
-Always wash after strenuous activity or exercise.
-NEVER use dry shampoo.
+- KEEP YOUR HAIR EXTENSIONS CLEAN – wash regularly to stop your bonds from softening and shedding.
+If your scalp’s oily the day after you wash it, then wash your hair daily.
+If you don’t see any oil until 3 days after, then wash your hair at least every three days.
+Even if you haven’t got greasy hair, wash your hair extensions a minimum of every four days.
+Always wash your hair after strenuous activity or exercise.

-- SEPARATE THE BONDS CAREFULLY– Simply use your fingers to ‘comb’ between the micro bonds/tips in a downward direction.
-If any hair extensions are sticking together, carefully untangle the hair between finger and thumb.
-It is important to do this to prevent matting which could cause damage to your own hair.
+- SEPARATE YOUR BONDS CAREFULLY– Use your fingers to ‘comb’ between the micro bonds/rings in a downward direction.
+If any hair extensions are stuck together, carefully untangle them.
+It’s important to do this with care, your extensionist will show you how.

 - CONDITION THE LENGTHS -After washing, gently squeeze out excess water from the lengths then squeeze with a towel.
 Condition your hair extensions from the nape of your neck down using only recommended products and leave for a few minutes before rinsing.
 Never allow conditioner to come into contact with your bonds.